-Structural Market Risk
+2. Structural Market Risk

 Structural interest rate risk arises from mismatches in the interest profile of the Bank's assets and liabilities.
-To monitor the structural interest rate risk, the Bank uses a re-pricing gap report wherein the re-pricing characteristics of its balance sheet positions are analyzed to come up with a repricing gap per tenor bucket.
-The total re-pricing gap covering the one-year period is multiplied by the assumed change in interest rates based on observed volatility at 99% confidence level to obtain an approximation of the change in net interest earnings.
-Limits have been set on the tolerable level of earnings-at-risk (EAR).
+To monitor the structural interest rate risk, the Bank uses a repricing gap report wherein the repricing characteristics of its balance sheet positions are analyzed to come up with a repricing gap per tenor bucket.
+The total repricing gap covering the one-year period is multiplied by the assumed change in interest rates based on observed volatility at 99% confidence level to obtain an approximation of the change in net interest earnings.
+Limits have been set on the tolerable level of Earnings-at-Risk (EAR).
 Compliance with the limits is monitored regularly.
-The Bank also monitors its long-term exposure in interest rates which outlines the long-term assets and long-term liabilities according to the next re-pricing date.
+The Bank has also monitored its long-term exposure in interest rates which outlines the long-term assets and long-term liabilities according to next repricing date